araobp/ultrasonic-communication/README.md

 ![ChirpFrame](./doc/ChirpFrame.jpg)

 As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.
 This project is to study Arm Cortex-M4's DSP capabilities.
+STMicro gave me the STM32L4 and MEMS mic free at some trade show in Chiba, Japan.
+Thanks a lot to STMicro!

 ## Preparation: STM32L4 platform and FFT test code on MEMS mic